Rashmika998/Read-Minds/README.md

 Exercise 02 is a computer program using C++ to assist the magician to decide on what is the hidden card based on the four cards he can see.
 Four random cards should be taken as user inputs.

+A video is provided for a better understand.